External Funding Opportunities

 This information is for general reference only.
 Refer to each award’s official announcement for complete details, including application instructions, eligibility criteria, and confirmed deadlines.

-Be advised that some funding opportunities restrict the number of applications an organization can submit.
-If you are interested in applying to such an opportunity, IMMEDIATELY notify the VPR's Office or our College Grant Writer.
-The University MUST first conduct an internal Limited Submission Opportunity (LSO) competition for it.
+- Be advised that some funding opportunities restrict the number of applications an organization can submit.
+If you are interested in applying to such an opportunity, immediately notify the VPR's Office.
+The University must first conduct an internal Limited Submission Opportunity (LSO) competition for it.

-Also, be advised that if you are interested in submitting a proposal to a local or national foundation, first consult our college’s Development Team and/or the university’s Corporate & Foundation Relations (CFR) Team.
+- Also, be advised that if you are interested in submitting a proposal to a foundation, first consult our College’s Development Team (for local foundations) or the U’s Corporate & Foundation Relations (CFR) Team (for national foundations).They manage the university’s relationship with many of those funders and can provide invaluable insights, guidance, and connections.
+And, in some cases, certain foundations only accept U-affiliated applications through special calls.

 American Council of Learned Societies (ACLS) offers a variety of grants and fellowships; some key ones to be aware of are listed below.